kathyisawesome/wc-not-sold-separately/README.md

 # Not Sold Separately for WooCommerce

-Limit WooCommerce products to being sold only as part of a [Mix and Match](https://woocommerce.com/products/woocommerce-mix-and-match-products/), [Bundle](https://woocommerce.com/products/woocommerce-mix-and-match-products/?aff=5151&cid=8069770), or [Composite](https://woocommerce.com/products/composite-products//?aff=5151&cid=8069770) product.
+Limit WooCommerce products to being sold only as part of a [Mix and Match](https://woocommerce.com/products/woocommerce-mix-and-match-products/) product.

 ## Usage